 In 2014, DJ Stylus performed at the John F. Kennedy Center for the Performing Arts as part of the One Mic festival.
 The show Hip-Hop In The Pocket was a collaboration with Pure Perfection Band that put hip-hop and Washington D.C.’s native go-go music in playful conversation.

 As a member of The Soul Controllers, Stylus started out at the University of Maryland’s 88.1 WMUC before eventually moving on to a two year stint on XM Satellite Radio.
-The Soul Controllers helped launch the Decipher progressive hip-hop block on Pacifica’s WPFW 89.3 FM and continue to define excellence as a DJ crew into their third decade together as a unit.
+The Soul Controllers helped launch the Decipher progressive hip-hop block on Pacifica’s WPFW 89.3 FM and continue to define excellence as a DJ crew into their third decade.

-Stylus has plied his trade at all of the major venues in Washington DC and won back to back Wammies for Hip-Hop DJ.
+Stylus has plied his trade at all of the major venues in Washington DC and won back to back Washington Area Music Awards for Hip-Hop DJ.
 He was the main DJ for the Freestyle Union, an organization started by emcee, educator and author Toni Blackman that honed the skills of most of Washington’s most talented veteran hip-hop performers.